This and that: A Tuesday edition

 PURDUE’S STAKE IN STATE SALE OF FORMER GM STAMPING PLANT PROPERTY: Via Leslie Bonilla Muñiz at the Indiana Capital Chronicle: “The state of Indiana sold a chunk of a massive, long-vacant Indianapolis industrial site to Elanco Animal Health for nearly $30 million, Gov. Mike Braun announced Monday. … The sale will ‘accelerate the creation of’ a larger One Health Innovation District anchored by the headquarters, according to the news release.
 The district is meant to connect research institutes, pilot-scale facilities, diagnostic labs and animal clinical care with a vibrant community of offices, housing, retail and green space.”
 Purdue has a big stake in that future, tying into research at Elanco and other spots between West Lafayette and Indianapolis in its One Health Initiative in the works for the past two years.
 Purdue President Mung Chiang said in a statement that the deals was a “strategic step” in Purdue’s growth in Indianapolis.
 For more, this is from the Indiana Capital Chronicle: “State-owned chunk of former GM stamping plant site sold to Elanco for $27M.”

 WHAT NOW, BOILERMAKER SPECIAL: Quite a few of you noted this Purdue Exponent story about the Boilermaker Special, the university’s official mascot tricked-out like a locomotive on a pickup chassis.
-One student was killed and two others were injured when the Boilermaker Special collided with oncoming traffic on U.S. 52 south of Lafayette in April.
+The vehicle has been out of sight since April 2025, when it was involved in a crash, colliding with oncoming traffic on U.S. 52 south of Lafayette.
+A driver in another vehicle was killed in the crash.
 Police at the time said it was caused by a tire malfunction.
 The headline in the Exponent gets you started on what’s next for the mascot, including for the home football opener Saturday: “Boilermaker Special to not return fall semester, Xtra Special continues in its place.”

 Thanks, again, for support for this edition from Wintek Business Solutions.